Career Fairs & Showcases

 - Get plenty of rest the night before so you appear refreshed during your contacts with employers.

 - Know why you will be attending the fair and prepare 2-3 relevant questions to ask the employers you'll be meeting.

 - Identify your work values.
 Take a self-assessment to help you identify your work environment needs.

-- Find out who will be attending the fair by reviewing the list of employers in the career event section of Panther Career Net.
+- Find out who will be attending the fair by reviewing the list of employers on Handshake or the Georgia State Career Fair+ app.